skimicrobe/GutNetMining/README.md

 # A novel computational approach for the mining of signature pathways using species co-occurrence networks in gut microbiomes

 We present a computational pipeline to identify co-occurring microbial communities and their functional roles from metagenomic data.
 This approach reveals signature pathways linked to inflammatory bowel disease (IBD) and highlights community-driven pathway enrichment.
-Adaptable across microbiome studies, it offers insights for diagnostics and biomedical research.
+This adaptable method is broadly applicable to microbiome studies across various domains.

 ### HOW TO USE